Scalable Hierarchical Over-the-Air Federated Learning: Proposed Learning Method

-To solve \eqref{globalopt} for the hierarchical systems, we propose a new two-level algorithm named {\fontfamily{lmtt}\selectfont MultiAirFed} as follows.
-Consider $T$ global inter-cluster iterations.
+To solve \eqref{globalopt} for the hierarchical systems, we propose a new two-level algorithm named {\fontfamily{lmtt}\selectfont MultiAirFed}.
+The {\fontfamily{lmtt}\selectfont MultiAirFed} is a combination of intra-cluster gradient and inter-cluster model parameter aggregation.
+Gradient aggregation has been shown to be robust to noise and interference in \cite{huang_sg, yang3}, and to non-i.i.d. data in \cite{fedsgd-is-better}, and therefore is a good candidate for the intra-cluster learning process over the interfering wireless links.
+The model-parameter aggregation at the core server at the same time allows multiple inter-cluster iterations.
+The resulting hierarchical learning process is shown on Fig. 1 and Algorithm 1.
+It is as follows: Consider $T$ global inter-cluster iterations.
 In a particular iteration $t$, consider $\tau$ intra-cluster iterations.
 In a particular intra-cluster iteration $i$, each device $\mathbf{y}$ in a cluster $\mathbf{x}$ computes the local gradient of the loss function in \eqref{localloss} from its local dataset, indexed by $\left\{i,t\right\}$, as

-where $\mathbf{w}_\mathbf{y}^\mathbf{x}$ is its parameter vector and ${\xi}_{\mathbf{y}}^{\mathbf{x}}$ is the local mini-batch chosen uniformly at random from ${\cal D}_{\mathbf{y}}^{\mathbf{x}}$.\footnote{The mini-batch size is chosen to ensure that each device can complete its local computation before the subsequent broadcast.} Then, devices upload (transmit) their local gradients to their servers for intra-cluster aggregation.
+where $\mathbf{w}_\mathbf{y}^\mathbf{x}$ is its parameter vector and ${\xi}_{\mathbf{y}}^{\mathbf{x}}$ is the local mini-batch chosen uniformly at random from ${\cal D}_{\mathbf{y}}^{\mathbf{x}}$.\footnote{The mini-batch size is chosen to ensure that each device can complete its local computation before the subsequent transmission.} Then, devices upload (transmit) their local gradients to their servers for intra-cluster aggregation.
 The server of cluster $\mathbf{x}$ averages of the local gradients from its active devices and broadcasts the generated intra-cluster gradient

 where $|{\cal A}_{i,t}^\mathbf{x}|$ is the number of active devices in the cluster $\mathbf{x}$ for the iteration index $\left\{i,t\right\}$, i.e., $|{\cal A}_{i,t}^\mathbf{x}| = \sum_{\mathbf{y} \in {\cal N}^\mathbf{x}}^{}\mathds{1}_{\mathbf{y},i,t}^\mathbf{x}$, where $\mathds{1}_{\mathbf{y},i,t}^\mathbf{x}$ equals 1 if the device is active and 0 otherwise.
 Then, the servers broadcast the intra-cluster gradients $\mathbf{g}_{i,t}^{\mathbf{x}}, \forall \mathbf{x}$ to their devices.
 Utilizing $\mathbf{g}_{i,t}^{\mathbf{x}}$, each device $\mathbf{y}$ in any cluster $\mathbf{x}$ updates its local model following a one-step gradient descent as